Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ## Offer handling

 You have the following options for exchanging offer data between *Actindo* and *BigCommerce*:
-- If you have the *PIM* module in use, via the *Ommni-Channel* module, you can export the product data needed for your *BigCommerce* store.
+- If you have the *PIM* module in use, via the *Omni-Channel* module, you can export the product data needed for your *BigCommerce* store.
 This includes all merchant-specific additional fields from the *PIM* module.
 - If you have the *PIM* module not in use, you can export *Omni-Channel* offers directly.
 - The following is relevant if you started using *BigCommerce* before your started using the *Omni-Channel* module.
 You can initially import your *BigCommerce* product data to *Omni-Channel*.
   Note, if you choose this way, you will not be able to import product changes again from *BigCommerce* to *Actindo*.
 In this case, you must change the offers on the *Actindo* side and export them to *BigCommerce*.